-All atomizers get hot - VERY hot – as they are tasked with the hard work of converting air and eLiquid into the vapor you inhale.
+Atomizers get VERY hot as they are tasked with the hard work of converting air and eLiquid into vapor you.
 As such expect them to burn out every week or two, maybe three depending on usage.
 Luckily they're inexpensive as well as simple to change out:

-Coil Heads - Replacing a coil head in a tank system is typically a simple 3-step process.
-First unscrew the tank - either at the top or the bottom depending on the tank - and pour out remaining eLiquid into an empty bottle.
-Next, unscrew the used coil head from it's base and dispose.
-Finally screw in a new coil head, re-assembly the tank and add eLiquid.
+Coil Heads - Replacing a coil head is typically a simple 3-step process.
+First unscrew the tank - either at the top or the bottom depending on the tank.
+Next, unscrew the used coil head from its base and dispose.
+Finally screw in a new coil head and re-assemble the tank.